bscotch/crashlands-public/campaigns/README.md

-# Campaign File: Public Documentation
+# Crashlands Campaign File: Public Documentation

-The Crashlands "campaign file" is a bespoke binary file describing the campaign world.
+The [Crashlands](https://www.bscotch.net/games/crashlands) "campaign file" is a bespoke binary file describing the campaign world.
 A lot of that content is really only useful for developers and the game itself, but there are parts of it that may be useful for wikis, community mods (not officially supported!), and general interest.

 This document provides some (incomplete) guidance on how to read the Crashlands campaign file.